 Non-Surgical Treatment for a Puppy Spinal Fracture: A Case Study

-You’d be hard pressed to find a puppy cuter than Steeley, an energetic Australian Shepherd mix.
+You’d be hard pressed to find a puppy cuter than Steely, an energetic Australian Shepherd mix.
 In February, the two-month-old fell off the couch when playing with her littermate.
 Since she was clearly in pain, her pawrents brought her to her primary care veterinarian.

 CT Imaging Diagnosed a Cervical Spine Fracture